What is Uber Eats?

 However, there are also downsides to partnering with them.
 How much does Uber Eats charge restaurants depends a lot the chosen plan and location of the business.
 Restaurant owners don’t own their customer data or marketing, which means they’re entirely reliant on the system.

 If a restaurant owner decides to leave Uber Eats, all of their online orders and marketing activities will be lost.
-Plus, marketing on the platform is done within the app, so once your business is off of the platform, you cannot reach those customers, and they cannot order your menu items off the app/
+Plus, marketing on the platform is done within the app, so once your business is off of the platform, you cannot reach those customers, and they cannot order your menu items off the app.
+In that case, it might be wise to understand how to get more Uber Eats orders and push on.

 Whether or not Uber Eats is a good option for your restaurant will depend on your specific circumstance, goals, and priorities.
 Always make sure to read the fine print when looking for third-party food delivery services, and evaluate the pros and cons before committing.